-There’s nothing quite like the gorgeous setting of the Bountiful’s Bistro, set completely outdoors under the shade of a gigantic old oak tree.
-Handmade signs and interesting details add a touch of whimsy as the resident farm dog makes the rounds to say hello.
+There's nothing quite like the gorgeous setting of Bountiful's Bistro, set completely outdoors under the shade of a gigantic 300-year-old oak tree.
+Handmade signs and interesting details add a touch of whimsy as the resident farm dogs make the rounds to say hello.

 Food produced on the farm and by other local producers is the star of the extensive menu, which features more than just bountiful salads.

-Share an order of fried heirloom green tomatoes or crispy housemade egg rolls with a lemon balm and basil soy sauce for dipping.
-Nosh on a hefty 1/2 lb. burger or try the Japanese style pork sandwich with bok choy and a heavenly tomato soy sauce that gives ketchup a run for its money.
-Whatever you do, don’t skip a side order of farm fries.
-They’re some of the best damn potato wedge French fries you’ll ever have (made with potatoes from the farm, of course).
+Share an order of fried heirloom green tomatoes or heavenly roasted beet skins.
+Nosh on a hefty 1/2 lb. burger or dive into a hearty sandwich.
+Whatever you do, don't skip a side order of farm fries.
+They're some of the best damn potato wedge French fries you'll ever have (made with potatoes from the farm, of course).

 The people make the experience all the more special.
 Friendly service and smiling faces are par for the course, and you'll feel like you're visiting a friend's farm for lunch.

 Bountiful's Bistro is only open from October through May and is closed during the summer months.
 Current hours are Wednesday – Saturday from 11am – 3pm.
 Reservations are highly recommended and can be made by calling 352-409-3204.